 During busy months, the popular Smithsonian museums lining the National Mall can attract overflowing crowds: The National Museum of Natural History, for instance, saw 4.2 million visitors last year.
-But with 20 museums and galleries, plus the National Zoological Park, not all members of “the nation’s attic” are busy.
+But with 20 museums and gallerie, plus the National Zoological Park, not all members of “the nation’s attic” are busy.
 Here are the seven least-visited Smithsonian spaces—which are still worth a visit.

 Renwick Gallery of the Smithsonian American Art Museum

 314,068 visitors in 2019

 Located steps from the White House, this museum dedicated to contemporary American and decorative arts was called “the American Louvre” when it was built in 1859.
 Don’t miss Wendell Castle’s popular Ghost Clock, a Honduran mahogany sculpture that looks like supple cloth draped over a grandfather clock.

 Together with the Sackler, these two linked museums comprise the national museum of Asian art.
 The Freer features more than 26,000 objects spanning 60 centuries, plus the most complete collection of James McNeill Whistler’s works in the world.

 With 96 percent of its gallery space located underneath the Enid A. Haupt Garden, this subterranean museum often hosts exhibits dedicated to Asian contemporary art.